 Jobs range from management to technician and craft roles, all requiring a wide variety of skills, and offering a wide range of opportunities and experience.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 Possible employers include:

 From 2019 to 2023 it is predicted that employment in the Scottish construction industry will have small stable growth at a rate of 0.5% per year (but lower than the UK growth projection of 1.3% per year for this period).
-This shows that Scottish employment saw a slight increase from 228,200 in 2019 to 228,900 by 2023.
+This shows that Scottish employment will see a slight increase from 228,200 in 2019 to 228,900 by 2023.